Who should we contact for questions we have?

 Didn't we order a uniform at registration?

-No. The registration form asks for uniform information so that the directors know the number of sizes to order.
+Not exactly.
+The registration form asks for uniform size information so that the directors know the number of sizes to order.
+The directors then order the uniforms and then payment is made when the family gets the uniform.

 Can I buy a different size uniform than I put on the registration form?